JiyinShao/prompt-summarization-demo-/README.md

    python main.py

 This will:
- - Load CNN-style news articles from data/input_texts.json
+ - Load selected dataset (data/input_texts.json or xsum_sample.json)
+ - Apply all five prompt strategies
- - Generate summaries using T5 and your selected prompt style
+ - Generate summaries using T5-base model
- - Evaluate outputs using the ROUGE and Flesch Reading Ease (FRE) score
+ - Evaluate outputs using the ROUGE and FRE score
- - Save all outputs and scores to results/final_outputs.json
+ - Save all outputs and scores to results/cnn_prompt_eval.json and results/xsum_prompt_eval.json

 ## Contact